bohandley/google-apps-form-to-pdf/README.md

 16. Begin typing your code that will run when the form is submitted.

-CODE FOR FORM SUBMIT
+## How to implement the code in the script

 This code describes the following
--accessing form values
+- accessing form values
--creating a pdf with these values
+- creating a pdf with these values
--sending the pdf by email
+- sending the pdf by email

 1. Get a template for your pdf.